 .
 The later was the species shown in Walking With Monsters

-, though ridiculously oversized (6 ft.!?) and prone to attack it's own kind, despite the fact that neither its mouth nor grasps could injur an equally sized specimen in the way it was depicted, let alone possibly eating it.
+, though ridiculously oversized (6 ft.!?) and prone to attack its own kind, even though neither its mouth nor grasps could injure an equally sized specimen in the way it was depicted, let alone possibly eating it.

 Apart from Anomalocaris, we can mention at least other three invertebrates which are stock in drawings: Hallucigenia

 .
 The first has a so strange look that its name means "hallucination generator": it was a sort of "worm" with long paired spikes for uncertain purpose, and long softed paired legs: the reconstruction of Hallucigenia

 tangle for many years, and it still remains one of the most enigmatic Cambrian animal: nobody knowns exactly in which phylum it has to be placed.

 was related with Anomalocaris